 Is your child a striving athlete or a big fan of the Olympics?
 Maybe you can't take her to celebrate her birthday at the actual Olympics, but you can bring the games home with an Olympics themed party for kids.

-Whether you want to throw an all-out Olympics party or just want to invite some kids over to watch the big events on TV, here are some fun ideas for celebrating in gold-medal style.
+Whether you want to throw an all-out Olympics party, plan your child's end-of-school-year celebration, or just want to invite some kids over to watch the big events on TV, here are some fun ideas for celebrating in gold-medal style.

 Olympians need to keep up their strength, so make sure they visit your buffet table to sample some of these Olympics themed party foods: